Updated on 29th November, 2022 by Martin Astley

 You will be asked a series of questions by the National Gas Emergency Service.
 These could include:

-- What is your name, address and contact details?
+- What is your full name, address, and phone number?

-- How long have you been able to smell gas and suspected there is a problem?
+- How long have you been smelling gas and suspecting a problem?

 - Where is the possible gas leak emergency?